yjunyeu/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---

-**NUSConnect** is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, **NUSConnect** can get your contact management tasks done faster than traditional GUI apps.
+# NUSConnect

+Thank you for using **NUSConnect**!
+With NUSConnect, you can manage your contacts quickly and efficiently using the Command Line Interface (CLI), all displayed with our custom-designed Graphical User Interface (GUI) specifically for NUS students!
+Type fast, and **NUSConnect** lets you breeze through contact management tasks faster than any traditional address book!

 * Table of Contents
 {:toc}